Hounfor/The-Big-Deal-Add-On/README.md

 RJPhoenix – technical assistance with customizing the design of some 'Mechs and provided content from VXI_RealPirates.

-mcb – tech help with code, BTHospitalFix mod created specifically for TBD and starmap fixes.
+mcb – a lot of tech help with code.

-Kierk – various technical assistance.
+Kierk – various technical assistance, code for the easy mode, Infernos override and fix for autosaves in the CAC version.

 MRB – improving and simplifying the code for factions and ammo.

 CWolf – Mission Control extended lances fixes for TBD, also, with his permission, the Extended Conversations mod was added.

-Holda-volk – holoscreen images refinement, as well as portraits for three key characters.
+Holda-volk – holoscreen images refinement, as well as portraits for many key characters.
 You can see more of the artist's works here: https://www.deviantart.com/holda-volk

 Anna Shekhovtsova – face and appearance of one of the key characters of the campaign, albeit episodic.